brains-on-code/AoC-FRP-Code/README.md

 - Duration -> Comprehension Time
 - Correctness -> Answer Correctness
 - Rating -> Subjective Difficulty Rating
-- Clean -> Ambiguous
+- Clean -> Clean
-- Obf -> Unambiguous
+- Obf -> Confusing
 - Block_No -> BlockNo
 - In_Block_No -> ItemOrder

 Clarification of further terms:
-- Conditions = Ambiguous, Unambiguous
+- Conditions = Confusing, Clean
 - Snippets: one program code stimulus, also referred to as (code) snippet
 - Snippet pair: two corresponding snippets differing only in the condition
 - Snippet number: the snippet number as assigned by Langhout et Aniche, stands for 3 snippet pairs with differ only in their version number (v0,v1,v2)